Welcome to the Staverton Village Website, South Devon. The original village website

 wildlife area.
 Also, the two Staverton resident councillors were absent from the

-meeting, so were unable to comment or vote.
+meeting when this was being considered and voted on, so were unable to comment or

-Wildlife & Conservation Area Society is putting forward two alternative proposals
+& Conservation Area Society has put forward two alternative proposals which will

-which will negate the need to sell to Thulborns and will keep the Wildlife Area and
+negate the need to sell to Thulborns and will keep the Wildlife Area and the Allotment